 The Teen Program offers both class instruction and space for self-directed learning.
-Participants ages 13-and-up meet at the Garden Classroom on Mondays and Cope House on Thursdays.
+Participants ages 13-and-up meet at the Garden Classroom on Mondays and Cope House on Tuesdays & Thursdays.
 Teen participants are able to collaborate exclusively with other teens, through a combination of Classes and Open Studio.
 Talking Stick teens develop essential life skills such as decision making, creative problem solving, communication, self-management, and critical thinking.
 We provide a safe and social space that respects the individual, nurtures curiosity and supports their desire to learn.

 In this program, participants enjoy group activities, collaborative projects, individual exercises, and have time to direct their own learning process.
 Facilitators initiate group games and team building, lead lessons that expose participants to a wide variety of topics, mentor students in areas where they want to acquire depth and provide a positive atmosphere for social growth.
 Participants learn how to listen to the ideas of others, how to observe and partake in their success and failures, how to communicate effectively and respectfully, how to share with others, and how to respond to feedback and accept help.

-Annual enrollment in the Intermediate Program gives teens age 13-and-up access to all Teen Classes offered on that day, and they may choose to partake or not the week each class begins.
+Annual enrollment in the Teen Program gives teens age 13-and-up access to all Teen Classes offered on that day, and they may choose to partake or not the week each class begins.
 Running concurrently, Open Studio provides young people a facilitated space to learn if they are not interested in a particular class or if they prefer to self-direct.

 Our classes allow young people and facilitators to choose content to study together in greater depth.
 Topic-Based Classes run as long as 6 weeks or up to the entire year, and can cover any subjects the group chooses to learn under the facilitator's guidance.
 Teen classes may be up to a year long, and commitment to the entire course is expected from the outset.
 Participants may attend the first day of class as a trial before committing to the class